w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to:

-* define methods for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
+* select methods for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
 * create designs that avoid flashing entirely or only flash below the acceptable thresholds
 * create designs with enough time for users to read parts of moving content, for example different slides in a carousel
-* define visual and non-visual identification of animated content and its different parts, for example identifying a carousel region and its different slides
+* identify and communiccate animated content and its different parts vissually and non-vissually, for example a carousel region and its different slides
-* define focus order within animated content, including how to move to different parts of the carousel and how to get to the carousel controls
+* design focus order within animated content, including how to move to different parts of the carousel and how to get to the carousel controls
-* define methods for stopping or controlling the volume of any audio that plays automatically for more than three seconds
+* select methods for stopping or controlling the volume of any audio that plays automatically for more than three seconds

 #### Teaching Ideas for Topic